AdobeDocs/campaign-classic.en/help/delivery/using/sms-channel.md

    ![](assets/extended_smpp_connector.png)

-   >[CAUTION]
+   >[!CAUTION]
    >
    > As of release 20.2, legacy connectors will be deprecated and not supported.
 We recommend using the **[!UICONTROL Extended generic SMPP]** connector.
-For more information on how to migrate to the recommended connector, refer to this [page](https://helpx.adobe.com/campaign/kb/sms-connector-protocol-and-settings.html).
+For more information on how to migrate to the recommended connector, refer to this [page](https://helpx.adobe.com/campaign/kb/sms-connector.html).

 1. The **[!UICONTROL Enable verbose SMPP traces in the log file]** option allows you to dump all SMPP traffic in log files.
 This option must be enabled to troubleshoot the connector and to compare with the traffic seen by the provider.